Zakariya06/HairSalonWebsite/HairSalonWebsiteReport.md

 - Consistent across all pages
 - Contains salon contact information and opening hours

+## Changes Made Based on Feedback

+After receiving feedback in Step 2, the following changes were implemented:

+### Elements Retained:
+1. Navigation bar with dropdown menus for easy access to different sections.
+2. Consistent color theme throughout the site for better visual coherence.
+3. Responsive design for mobile and desktop viewing.

+### Elements Changed:
+1. Improved button placement and labeling for booking functionality.
+2. Added an FAQ section based on reviewer suggestions.
+3. Increased font size on the services page for better readability.
+4. Adjusted the layout of the gallery page to show more images at once on larger screens.
+5. Enhanced the contrast between text and background colors for improved accessibility.

 ## Responsive Design

 The website is fully responsive, adapting to various screen sizes: